Reachability Switching Games: Zero-player reachability switching games

+We show that deciding the winner of an explicit zero-player game is \NL-hard.
+To do this, we reduce from the problem of deciding $s$-$t$ connectivity in a directed graph.
 The idea is to make every node in the graph a switching node.
 We then begin a walk from $s$.
 If, after $|V|$ steps we have not arrived at $t$, we go back to $s$ and start again.
-The idea being that, if there is a path from $s$ to $t$, then the switching nodes must eventually send the token along that path.
+So, if there is a path from $s$ to $t$, then the switching nodes must eventually send the token along that path.

-More formally, given a graph $(V, E)$, we produce a zero-player reachability switching game played on $V \times V \cup \{\text{fin}\}$, where the second component of each state is considered to be a counter that counts up to $|V|$.
-Every vertex is a switching node, the start vertex is $(s, 0)$, and the target vertex is $\text{fin}$.
-Each vertex $(v, k)$ with $v \ne t$ $k < |V|$ has outgoing edges to $(u, k+1)$ for each outgoing edge $(v, u) \in E$.
-Each vertex $(v, |V|)$ with $v \ne t$ has a single edge to $(s, 0)$.
-Every vertex $(t, k)$ has a single outgoing edge to $\text{fin}$.
-Given $(V, E)$, this game can be constructed in logarithmic space by looping over each element in $V \times V$ and producing the correct outgoing edges.
+Formally, given a graph $(V, E)$, we produce a zero-player RSG played on $V \times V \cup \{\textsf{fin}\}$, where the second component of each state is a counter that counts up to $|V|$, as follows: \begin{itemize} \item The start vertex is $(s, 1)$. \item The target vertex is $\textsf{fin}$. \item For all $k$, the vertex $(t, k)$ has a single outgoing edge to $\textsf{fin}$.
+This means that if we ever reach~$t$ then we win the game. \item Each vertex $(v, k)$ with $v \ne t$ and $k < |V|$ has the following outgoing edges. \begin{itemize} \item If $v$ has at least one outgoing edge, then $(v, k)$ has an edge to $(u, k+1)$, for each edge $(v, u) \in E$. \item If $v$ has no outgoing edges, then $(v, k)$ has a single outgoing edge to $(s, 1)$. \end{itemize} In other words, the switching node $(v, k)$ cycles between the outgoing edges of $v$, and increases the count by $1$, or it goes back to the start vertex if $v$ is a dead-end. \item Each vertex $(v, |V|)$ with $v \ne t$ has a single outgoing edge to $(s, 1)$.
+This means that when the count reaches $|V|$ the we start again from $(s, 1)$. \end{itemize} This game can be constructed in logarithmic space by looping over each element in $V \times V \cup \{\textsf{fin}\}$ and producing the correct outgoing edges.